Skopje Travel Guide

 The city has a long and troubled past, and today it remains plagued by racial violence, making it a destination for the adventurous.
 Those who do travel to Skopje will be rewarded with a wealth of attractions.

-Skopje's many different ethnicities continue to be the cause of much tension, but they have also given the city a wide variety of cultural offerings and architectural styles.
+Skopje's many different ethnicities have given the city a wide variety of cultural offerings and architectural styles.
 At first glance, Skopje looks quite modern as much of it was rebuilt after the 1963 earthquake which destroyed most of the city.
 A visit to old Skopje, which survived the disaster, reveals that it is a city with a long and rich past.
+At the end of the 14th century, Macedonia fell under the rule of the Ottoman Turks, giving Skopje its Turkish architecture which remains today.

-Tourist Attractions Around Skopje
+Skopje Tourist Attractions

 The old town is comprised of hundreds of shops, restaurants and cafés and is dominated by the Skopje fortress.
 While you're in the old town, visit the church of the Holy Saviour with its fabulous woodcarvings from the 18th to 19th centuries.
+Many tourists take a tour of Skopje and ensure they see all the sights.

-Transportation Around Skopje
+Transport Around Skopje

 Getting to Skopje is a relatively simple affair, as the city has an international airport serving flights to various European cities.
 Trains arrive in Skopje from Serbia and Greece.